adambard/learnxinyminutes-docs/csharp.html.markdown

         public BikeBrand Brand; // After declaring an enum type, we can declare the field of this type

-        // Decorate an enum with the FlagsAttribute to indicate that multiple values can be switched on [Flags] // Any class derived from Attribute can be used to decorate types, methods, parameters etc public enum BikeAccessories
+        // Decorate an enum with the FlagsAttribute to indicate that multiple values can be switched on
+        // Any class derived from Attribute can be used to decorate types, methods, parameters etc
+        // Bitwise operators & and | can be used to perform and/or operations

+        [Flags]
+        public enum BikeAccessories
         {
             None = 0,